 APO has been fortunate to call upon the services of many talented woodwind, brass and percussion players, over the course of its existence.
 Unfortunately, this has its drawbacks.
 There aren’t enough parts in every concert for everyone to play and having different players each time doesn’t help to build a coherent section – especially when APO works with such a limited and intensive rehearsal schedule.

+To try and get the best of both worlds, APO runs a Wind/Percussion ‘Pool’.
 The ultimate aim is to have a settled and balanced section of players, who can maintain a good general standard and improve through playing together as a unit.
 Therefore, in addition to the ability to play in ensemble stipulated above, Wind/Percussion players must meet the general technical standard of the section as a whole.

 From time to time, APO performs orchestral works that require singers.
 A list of APO singers who meet the required standard is kept for such occasions.
 The criteria for being added to this list are that individuals must have an appropriate range for their voice type, a voice that is likely to blend well with others and within an orchestral texture, a high level of sight-reading ability and/or the ability to learn parts quickly.
-The Music Director may require singers to audition in order to check that these standards are met.
+The Music Director may require singers to audition to check that these standards are met.

 APO doesn’t charge a subscription fee.
 However, we do ask for a voluntary donation on a concert by concert basis.